heatheranndye/heatheranndye.github.io/content/articles/montyhall.md

 #### Steps 3 and 4:

 Write a short function to determine if the strategy won.
 Wins are represented by 1's and losses by 0's.
+Using this, we can easily tabulate the wins in graph.

 ```python
 def switch_strat(init_door: int, win_door: int)->int: